sul-dlss-labs/estimation/0001-cloud-resource-deployment.md

 * Aaron Collier
 * Justin Littman

-## Time Spent
+## Time Spent Preparing Estimate

 Thirty minutes

 ## Confidence Level

-75% in estimate
+75% confidence this estimate is correct

 ## Estimate Range

-* 1 week at 75% time for 2 devs
+* 1 week for 2 devs
 * 2 weeks or more with a smaller commitment.
 (Note: Just acknowledging that we are currently working on multiple higher priority projects concurrently.)